Sporthalle (Böblingen)

-Sporthalle was an indoor arena located in Böblingen, Germany.
-It opened in 1966 and was torn down in 2008.
+Sporthalle was an indoor sports arena located in Böblingen, Germany.
+It opened in 1966 and was demolished in 2008.
 Sporthalle had a capacity to hold 6,500 people.

 The venue played host to six team handball competitions for the 1972 Summer Olympics in neighboring Munich.

-Further, it served as one of two playgrounds for the FIBA EuroBasket 1971.
+Further, it served as one of two venues for the FIBA EuroBasket 1971.

 It hosted indoor sporting events, trade shows, TV shows, music concerts and other events.